ysrksk/ysrksk/README.md

 My name is Yaşar.
-- 🔭 I’m currently working on MVC as a Full Stack
+- 🔭 I’m currently working on MVC as a Full Stack Developer

 How to reach me